JerryGreenough/Chamber_Music/README.md

-# Chamber_Music
+# chamber_music
 <strong>Purpose:</strong> Creation and querying of a database of chamber music using MySQL and SQLAlchemy.

 The purpose of this project is to provide a simple demonstration of how the ORM functionality provided by Flask SQLAlchemy can be used to create and query a relational database.
 Once constructed, the database contains references to works of "chamber music", a genre of classical music that requires a samll number of performers - typcially 2-10 musicians.
 A chamber music work involves a variety of instruments, the most popular form of which is the "String Quartet" which requires 4 performers that invariably consist of: a viola player, a cello player and two violin players.
-Other forms of chamber music exist, the most popular of which are listed in one of the database tables ("Work_Types").
+Other forms of chamber music exist, the most popular of which are listed in one of the database tables ("work_types").

 <p align="center">
     <img src="https://raw.githubusercontent.com/JerryGreenough/Chamber_Music/master/images/schubert_piano_trio.JPG" width="782" height="444">